EthanHao/EthanHao.github.io/_posts/2017-06-12-C++ Implicity Copy Constructor.markdown

 ```

-### The Second Step, Modify the class V, give it an explicity copy constructor.
+### The Second Step, Modify the class V, give it an explicit copy constructor.
 ```cpp

 class V {